Fraud Blocker

 Arrival & Departure

-The main Crossing the Antarctic Circle voyage begins and ends in Ushuaia, Argentina (USH).
+The main Crossing the Circle: Southern Expedition cruise begins and ends in Ushuaia, Argentina (USH).
 We highly recommend arriving one day prior to your trip start date in case of any flight delay, cancellation or lost luggage issues.
 Plan flights to arrive to Ushuaia at any time on Day 1.
 An arrival transfer from the Ushuaia airport to any local hotel is included and a ship representative will be available to answer questions in the group hotel lobby during the optional pre-departure briefing on Day 1, at 6:00pm.

 Plan flights to depart Ushuaia no earlier than 12:00pm Noon on disembarkation day.
 A group departure transfer is included from the ship to the airport on the final day of your itinerary.
 If your flight is later in the day, you may opt to transfer to the luggage storage facility instead and enjoy further activities in Ushuaia on your own.
 Access to luggage storage is available until 6:00pm on the disembarkation day only.
 If you would like assistance with international flights, please visit our Booking Flights resource page.